pinskylab/how_we_work/onboarding.md

 1. Write an [Independent Development Plan](https://myidp.sciencecareers.org), share it with Malin, and set up a time to discuss it.
 1. Make a [GitHub](https://github.com/) account and a Google account if you don't have them yet.
 2. Join our Teams group, our shared google calendar, our [Github Organization](https://github.com/pinskylab), and the [GCRG mailing list](https://groups.google.com/forum/#!forum/pinsky-lab) (talk to Ryan Snow).
-4. Connect to the [Pinsky Lab Google Drive](https://drive.google.com/drive/u/0/my-drive) by asking Ryan to share it with you.
+4. Connect to the [GCRG Google Drive](https://drive.google.com/drive/u/0/my-drive) by asking Ryan to share it with you.
 Then:
     -   Click the "Shared with Me" link on the left.
     -   Right click on the Pinsky Lab folder and select Add to My Drive.
 5. Join [Rutgers Box](https://it.rutgers.edu/box/) and ask Ryan Snow and Andrew Campbell to add you to the Pinsky Lab Box folders (to be updated for UCSC)